-Consideration must be given to all groups when delivering the outcomes of the Business Plan - see table on pages 18 -21
+Consideration must be given to all groups when delivering the outcomes of the Strategic Plan.

 2.5 Making Changes

 Based on the equality issues you identified in 2.2 and 2.3, what changes did you make or do you intend to make in relation to the policy or decision in order to promote equality of opportunity?